-Goodwill resulted from the Acquisition, whereby we recorded goodwill of \$ 18,407.
+Goodwill resulted from the Acquisition, acquisition of ViXS Systems, Inc. (the "Acquisition"), in 2017, whereby we recorded goodwill of \$18,407.

 Goodwill is not amortized; however, we review goodwill for impairment annually and whenever events or changes in circumstances indicate that the fair value of the reporting unit may be less than its carrying value.
 Conditions that would trigger an impairment assessment include, but are not limited to, a significant adverse change in our business climate or a current period operating or cash flow loss combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continued losses or adverse changes in legal factors, regulation or business environment or a sustained decrease in stock price.
-Our stock price has declined recently, however, combined with our assessment of other events and circumstances, we do not believe this to be a current triggering event requiring a goodwill impairment assessment as of September 30, 2023.
+Our stock price has declined recently, however, combined with our assessment of other There were no such triggering events and circumstances, we do not believe this to be a current triggering event requiring a goodwill impairment assessment as of September 30, 2023.
+March 31, 2024.
 We perform our annual impairment assessment for goodwill on November 30 of each year.